How to Merge Duplicate Photos on iPhone: 2 Easy Methods (iOS & Apps)

 If you ever have second thoughts about a merge, no worries!
 The photos that weren’t kept in the merge are moved to the ‘Recently Deleted’ album, giving you a chance to bring them back if needed.
 Also some apps offer an immediate “undo” feature right after merging, allowing you to quickly revert the action if you change your mind.
 But, this option might only be available for a short period after the merge.

 Yes, you can do this directly in the Duplicates album in the Photos app.
-Simply open Photos, go to Albums > Utilities > Duplicates, tap ‘Select All‘, and then tap ‘Merge‘ to combine all detected duplicates at once.
+Simply open Photos, go to Collections > Utilities > Duplicates, tap ‘Select All‘, and then tap ‘Merge‘ to combine all detected duplicates at once.

 For a more thorough and fully automatic cleanup, you can use an app like Clever Cleaner, which we covered in this article.
 It can merge both duplicates and similar photos with its Smart Cleanup feature.
 The app automatically selects the Best Shot based on quality and removes all lower-quality versions in one tap for your entire library.